LukaSostaric/postgresql-node-tree/README.md

-#PostgreSQL Node Tree
+# PostgreSQL Node Tree
-PL/PgSQL functions for managing node trees.
+PL/PgSQL functions for managing node trees in a PostgreSQL database.